Knotx/knotx/documentation/src/main/wiki/Knot.md

 #### Knot Response
 Knot responds with Knot Context.
-So Knot Context from a request is consumed and updated according to a required behaviour.
+So Knot Context from a request is consumed and updated according to required behaviour.

-Knots are designed to process Knot Context and finally decides what a next step in routing is valid.
+Knots are designed to process Knot Context and finally decides what next step in routing is valid.
-It is a default Knot behaviour.
-Knots can also beak a routing and decide to return an error or redirect response to a client.
+It is the default Knot behaviour.
+Knots can also beak routing and decide to return an error or redirect response to the client.

 A table below represents Knot response values.